No-Deductible Health Insurance: What You Need To Know

 When is it best to have a no-deductible health insurance plan?

-Health insurance with zero deductible or a low deductible is best if you expect to need major medical care in the upcoming year.
+Health insurance with a zero deductible or a low deductible is best if you expect to need major medical care in the upcoming year.
 Even though you'll pay more for the plan, it will help you save overall because the full benefits begin right away.

 Is a zero-deductible plan good?

 A zero-deductible plan is usually good health insurance with straightforward coverage.
-The plan's benefits will begin right away, and you won't need to pay the full cost of medical care in the beginning of the year to meet a deductible.
+The plan's benefits will begin right away, and you won't need to pay the full cost of medical care at the beginning of the year to meet a deductible.
 Zero-deductible plans are a great choice if you expect to need expensive medical care or if you prefer predictable expenses.

 What does "no charge after deductible" mean?

 If your health insurance plan says a medical service has "no charge after deductible," that means that it will be free only after you've met the plan's deductible.
-For example, if your plan says that the cost of going to Urgent Care is $100 with no charge after the deductible, you'll pay $100 per visit at the beginning of the year.
-Then after your medical spending reaches the plan's deductible amount, you'll pay $0 per visit when you go to Urgent Care.
+For example, if your plan says that the cost of going to urgent care is $100 with no charge after the deductible, you'll pay $100 per visit at the beginning of the year.
+Then, after your medical spending reaches the plan's deductible amount, you'll pay $0 per visit when you go to urgent care.

 Methodology